Bloc/jottly-checkpoints/06-Blockquote-Testimonials.md

 </div>
 ```

-Refresh your browser to viewthe changes.
+Refresh your browser to view the changes.

 ### Github